copart-internship/copart-internship.github.io/index.md

 ### Convert String to Integer (Simple) (10 points)
 Without using any Integer functions like parseInt/valueOf convert the String to Integer. e.g. String input = "1234" - > Integer output=1234;

+### Extract Text from PDF (30 points)
+Use any open source tool extract the Vehicle ID Number, Plate Number & Certificate Name from ocr.pdf file.

 ### Copart Contacts

 Reach out to one of the copart representatives and we will be glad to help you.